 Choosing the Best Checking Account

 Knowing your number of monthly debits and in-branch deposits is the quickest way to compare your potential monthly fees.
 Every 10 extra items are $4 in monthly fees ($0.40 cents per transaction).
-One hundred excess items means that you’re paying $40, your monthly service fee, and any other incidentals.
+One hundred excess items mean that you’re paying $40, your monthly service fee, and any other incidentals.

 But, what if you visit the local Chase branch regularly or need less common features like wire transfers or cashier’s checks?
 Choosing one of the other Chase accounts may charge a higher monthly service fee but can save you money long-term in “hidden fees.”